nthomson/annotate/README.md

 ##Usage

+Annotate requires jQuery 1.6.1

+To use download the annotate.js file and reference it in the head section of your page.
+You must also make a call to the annotate_js function.
+Which takes three parameters, described below.

+The simplest possible call to annotate_js is as follows:

+	annotate_js({source_element: "#source"});

+Every other parameter is optional, however you will be missing a lot of functionality without them.

+##Parameters

+annotate_js has a function header as follows:

+	annotate_js(settings, save_annotations_to, saved_annotations)

+Each paramater is described below

 ###Settings:

-A JSON Object passed in controlling the behavior of annotate
+A JSON Object passed in controlling the behavior of annotate.
+This is required.

 source_element:
-The element the annotations should be added to
+The element the annotations should be added to.
+This is required.

 annotation_xoff:
 The X offset in pixels to use when placing annotations -- useful if you don't want the annotation's top-left corner aligned to the mouse click